-It certainly sounds strange to hear myself say this, but for this experience on Nature’s Coast, I must “thank” the coronavirus.
-For absent the plague and quarantine, I would surely have been somewhere else, chasing something else — and thus could I have lived and died without ever really having seen a brown creeper at all.
+It certainly sounds strange to hear myself say so, but for this experience on Nature’s Coast, I must “thank” the coronavirus.
+For absent the plague and quarantine, I would surely have been somewhere else, chasing something else — and thus could I have lived and died without ever really seeing a little brown creeper at all.

 Constrained near home base for months, I was slow to recognize the creepers among my mix of back yard birds.
 Of course I saw them, I knew they were there — but in truth, I didn’t really “see” them at all.
 It took awhile for them to fully creep into my consciousness.

 My first clue came not from the birds themselves, in fact, but from the steady stream of detached insect wings spiraling downward from the very tall spruce trees towering over my front-porch perch.
 Had I discovered, I wondered, a species of insect that naturally sheds its wings during metamorphosis to some alien new form?
 Umm … no. With ample time to invest while under lockdown, I peered more deeply into the mystery swirling downward day after day in the breeze about me, and gradually began to make a connection between this phenomenon and the brown creepers I simultaneously observed in the area.
 Soon enough, a simple explanation began to emerge:

-As the video above shows, making a gullet-ready meal of a really big bug when you’re a tiny little bird requires significant effort.
+As the video above clearly shows, making a gullet-ready meal of a really big bug when you’re a tiny little bird requires significant effort.
 When I first observed this behavior the old fashioned way (i.e., with my eyes), the action unfolded too quickly, and I was too distant, to clearly see the action unfold.
-So I didn’t become completely, absolutely, utterly amazed until my camera allowed me to watch it all again — and again, and again, and again — in up-close, high-definition detail.
+So I didn’t become completely, absolutely, utterly amazed until my camera allowed me to watch it all again — and again, and again and again — in up-close, high-definition, slow-motion detail.
 Holy cow.